 When muscles, tendons, fascia, and organs are tensed, contracted, cluttered or out of place, they also inhibit the circulatory system (blood, lymph, and nervous system) to function normally.
 This can cause a broad range of discomforts and illnesses.

 As much in massage is aimed at restoring a free and relaxed movement of joints, muscles, tendons and organs, it also brings about the important additional benefit of an improved circulatory system, that is, the free flow of blood supply, optimal lymph drainage and effective nervous system signaling.

-In conclusion, massage can promote improved movement, motion and circulation for the receiver, where movement and moving itself are inherent qualities of most massage techniques and approaches stimulating an optimal functioning internal circulatory system.
+In conclusion, one could say that massage can promote improved movement and motion for the receiver, where movement and moving itself are inherent qualities of most massage techniques and approaches, while stimulating an optimal functioning internal circulatory system.